-Shifts (on signed and unsigned values) deserve a special discussion for the following reasons:
+Shifts on signed and unsigned bit-strings deserve a special discussion for the following reasons:

-- Right shift behaves differently for signed and unsigned values: right shift for signed values is an arithmetic shift. - Shifting with a negative amount does not have a clear semantics: the P4 type system makes it illegal to shift with a negative amount. - Unlike C, shifting by an amount larger or equal to the number of bits has a well-defined result. - Finally, depending on the capabilities of the target, shifting may require doing work which is exponential in the number of bits of the right-hand-side operand.
+- Right shift behaves differently for signed and unsigned bit-strings: right shift for signed bit-strings is an arithmetic shift, and for unsigned bit-strings is a logical shift. - Shifting with a negative amount does not have a clear semantics: the P4 type system makes it illegal to shift with a negative amount. - Unlike C, shifting by an amount larger than or equal to the number of bits has a well-defined result. - Finally, depending on the capabilities of the target, shifting may require doing work which is exponential in the number of bits of the right-hand-side operand.